-Simplified supply of medicinal products subject to prescription
+Simplified provision of List B medicinal products

 Dispensing categories as of January 2019